Oil-Free Coast Artists

-Over 60 artists…including some of Canada’s most celebrated and many who are First Nations – have used their language of art to portray our fragile coast.
+Over 50 artists…including some of Canada’s most celebrated and many of whom are First Nations – have used their language of art to portray our fragile coast.
 The artists have donated all of these incredible original works to Raincoast’s efforts to keep our west coast tanker-free.
 Over $100,000 was raised in the two auctions that sold the art.
-Remaining art is being sold at the retail value and can be viewed in the shop section of our website.
+Remaining art is being sold at retail value and can be viewed in the shop section of our website.